Nearly Optimal Bounds for Sample-Based Testing and Learning of $k$-Monotone Functions: Learning Upper Bound over Product Spaces

 \begin{proof} It is a well-known fact that for two distributions $\cD_1$ and $\cD_2$, the TV-distance between the corresponding product distributions satisfies $\norm{\cD_1^Q - \cD_2^Q}_{TV} \leq Q \norm{\cD_1 - \cD_2}_{TV}$ and thus we have

 Given a set of $Q$ examples $S \in ([N]^d \times \{\pm 1\})^Q$, let $E(S)$ denote the event that the algorithm $\cA$ fails to produce a hypothesis with error at most $\eps$, after sampling $S$.
-First, note the distribution over labels for the distributions are the same, and therefore
+First, note that conditioned on a sample $S$, the distributions over labels are the same, and therefore

 Using the definition of TV-distance we have

 and therefore